Camille Surdez

-Camille Surdez (born 13 January 1998) is a Swiss footballer who plays as a forward for Swiss Women's Super League club FC Basel and the Switzerland national team.
+Camille Surdez (born 13 January 1998) is a retired Swiss footballer who played as a forward for the Switzerland national team.

 Career

 Club

 Camille Surdez started football at the age of 8 at FC Dombresson, in a boys' team.
 She then joined the juniors of FC Serrières, then FC Yverdon, with whom she made her debut in the National League A. She then joined BSC Young Boys.

 In July 2018, Camille Surdez signed up for two years at the Girondins de Bordeaux.

 National

 In 2016, she was part of the Swiss semi-finalist team for 2016 U19 European Championship.